haq/rclone-database-backup/README.md

 # rclone-database-backup

-Use Rclone to backup your MySQL, PostgreSQL or SQLite database to any remote.
+Use Rclone to back up your MySQL, PostgreSQL or SQLite database to any remote.

 ## rclone